 If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Harrison County, MO circuit court within 15 days of the final ruling.
 This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
 Our Harrison County, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.

-The appeal moves to a de novo hearing, where the Harrison County, MO circuit court reviews all evidence from scratch rather than relying on the DOR’s original decision.
-Unlike the initial administrative hearing, circuit court appeals allow live witness testimony, giving our Harrison County, MO DWI/DUI lawyers an opportunity to present a stronger, more detailed defense.
+Once the appeal is filed, the case moves to a de novo hearing—meaning the Harrison County, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
+Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Harrison County, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.

 Keep in mind that filing an appeal does not automatically stop your suspension or revocation.
 Your license penalty could take effect before the court hears your case, meaning you may be unable to drive while waiting for a ruling.
 If the circuit court determines that the DOR lacked sufficient evidence to suspend your license, your driving privileges may be restored, but only after serving part of your suspension.

-If you hire a Combs Waterkotte DWI administrative hearing lawyer in the Harrison County, MO area, you’re not just hiring a top-rated DWI administrative hearing lawyer lawyer in Harrison County, MO and beyond – you’re safeguarding your license, your rights, your freedom, and your future.
-In addition to experienced DWI administrative hearing lawyers, our staff is available 24/7 and provides expertise in the following areas for Harrison County, MO residents:
+When you partner with a Combs Waterkotte Harrison County, MO DWI administrative hearing lawyer, you’re not just choosing a top-rated DWI administrative hearing lawyer lawyer in and around Harrison County, MO – you are protecting your license, your rights, your freedom, and your future.
+In addition to knowledgeable DWI administrative hearing lawyers, our staff is available 24/7 and offers expertise in the following areas for residents in Harrison County and beyond:

 Don’t Wait—Contact a Harrison County, MO DWI Administrative Hearing Lawyer Right Away to Keep Your Driving Privileges